-In answering a question, start from fundamental principles or definitions and then make a logical argument to complete the explanation.
+In answering a question, try to use reasoning that begins with fundamental laws or principles of physics.
+Many people can answer a question and actually NOT understand the reasoning behind their own answers.
 Sometimes a question can be answered by using a proof by contradiction.
 Students often do not receive credit for Conceptual Questions because they fail to give a logical argument... instead they just given an answer that could be interpreted as a guess.